 You need that tape.
 What is recorded can be very different from what the officer wrote down in his report.
 Inconsistencies help you.

 The officer's account of your performance on field sobriety tests may also be inaccurate.

-The police report should be obtained, as well as the police narrative, calibration logs of breath testing equipment, blood test results, witness statements, 911 tapes, dispatch tapes and logs, preliminary breath test results even if they were shared with you at the roadside, as well as many other potentially exculpatory items that might tend to show your innocence or undermine the prosecution's case against you.
+The police report should be obtained, as well as the police narrative, calibration logs of breath testing equipment, blood test results, witness statements, 911 tapes, dispatch tapes and logs, and preliminary breath test results – even if they were shared with you at the roadside.
+Many other potentially exculpatory items that might tend to show your innocence or undermine the prosecution's case against you can also help you.

 A lapse in judgment doesn't have to cost you everything

 If you're like most people charged with drunk driving, you may be experiencing emotions like guilt, embarrassment, shame, or anger.

 You may be angry with the police because you're wrongly accused, or you may be angry with yourself for making a bad decision and getting behind the wheel.
 You may be feeling guilty because you could have injured someone.
 You may be embarrassed because you're about to lose your license and will have to tell your employer.
 In short, you're probably feeling terrible right now.
 And you haven't even dealt with the legal system yet.
 I can help you get beyond this point.